PhiloTFarnsworth/BitSprite/README.md

 ### Further Reading
 http://web.archive.org/web/20080228054405/http://www.davebollinger.com/works/pixelrobots/
 -This project is inspired by this blog post, which gave some interesting ideas that were adapted either partially or full cloth.
-Still need to adapt the color scheme.

 ### Todos
+-Comment audit
+-Tests
 Beyond further futzing with colors and how to define them, I think I've cleared the low hanging fruit.
 That being said, please feel free to add issues or pull requests, I would love to get input on how to make even more interesting generative art or less cluttered Go code.